Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Model and Computational Experiments

-If the regularization term is omitted, i.e. $\varepsilon =0$, then the computed solutions depend on the mesh size, similar results can be found in \cite{luskin1996computation}.
-As is depicted in Figure~\ref{fig:mesh_dependance}, mesh resolution must be fine enough to capture localized deformations, but further increased resolution result in more and thinner bands around the cell.
-The appearance of phase boundaries is due to the ellipticity failure and the rank one connected minima.
-The appearance of finer and finer phase mixtures as resolution is increased is related to incompatibility of the wells with the boundary conditions.
-As a result the minimum in general is not attained and minimizing sequences develop more and finer oscillations in order to create less incompatible deformations, \cite{ball1989fine}.
-The higher order term induces ellipticity of the Euler-Lagrange equation, consequently regularizing the solution and excluding mesh dependence.
-In addition, $\varepsilon$ can be considered as an internal length scale, controlling the thickness of transition layers that replace gradient discontinuities.
-This means that smaller values of $\varepsilon$ permit thinner microstructures; see an example with varying $\varepsilon$ in Figure~\ref{fig:varying_e}.
+If the regularization (higher gradient) term is omitted, i.e. $\varepsilon =0$, then the computed solutions depend on the mesh size; similar results can be found in \cite{luskin1996computation}.
+As depicted in Figures~\ref{fig:h0}-\ref{fig:h0/8}, mesh resolution must be fine enough to capture localized deformations, but further increases of resolution result in more and thinner bands around the active particle.
+The appearance of phase boundaries is due to the ellipticity failure \cite{knowles1978,rosakis1993} and the rank-one connected minima.
+The appearance of finer and finer phase mixtures as resolution is increased is related to incompatibility of the wells with the boundary conditions\cite{james1995modeling}.
+As a result, the minimum is not attained, but minimizing sequences develop more and finer oscillations in order to create less incompatible deformations of lower energy \cite{Ball1987}.This is responsible for the mesh dependence, as increasing mesh resolution simply captures terms further along such minimising sequences as in Figures~\ref{fig:h0}-\ref{fig:h0/8}.
+The higher gradient term restores the ellipticity of the Euler-Lagrange equation, consequently regularizing the solution, ensuring the existence of a minimizer of limited fineness, and eliminating mesh dependence.
+In addition, $\varepsilon$ can be considered an internal length scale, controlling the thickness of transition layers that replace gradient discontinuities.
+This means that smaller values of $\varepsilon$ permit finer microstructures with more and thinner hairs; see an example with varying $\varepsilon$ in Figure~\ref{fig:varying_e}.
+Figures~\ref{fig:7h0}-\ref{fig:7h0/8} illustrate that for fixed $\varepsilon>0$ numerical solutions converge as mesh size tends to zero, as expected from the analysis in this work, although it is possible that the limit state is merely an isolated local minimum of the energy in this numerical example.
+The analysis in this work could conceivably apply to the case of convergence to an isolated local minimum as mesh size approaches zero in the presence of fixed $\varepsilon>0$ in the sense of \cite{braides2014local}; see also \cite{bartels2017bilayer}.
+When $\varepsilon=0$, the energy functional in not lower semicontinuous, but for any $\varepsilon>0$ the presented theory holds.
+In the numerical minimization, the local mesh size should be smaller than the length scale imposed by $\varepsilon$ in order to resolve fine structure as is illustrated by Figures~\ref{fig:7h0}-\ref{fig:7h0/8}.
+Therefore, for very small values of $\varepsilon$ the degrees of freedom increase substantially due to the necessity of very high resolution, which may raise practical issues with the discrete minimization process.

-More complex cases include the contraction of multiple cells.
-Then, the densified tracts interconnecting two cells can appear or disappear, influenced by the neighboring cells.
+More complex cases include the contraction of multiple active particles.
+Then the densified tehters connecting two cells can appear or disappear, influenced by other neighboring cells.
 An example can be seen in Figure~\ref{fig:many_cells}.